networktocode/ntc-templates/.github/ISSUE_TEMPLATE/feature_request.md

 ### Important Note

 Feature request for new templates will be closed.
+Feature request for adding data captured to existing templates will be closed.

 ### Environment
 * ntc-templates version:  <!-- Example: 1.0.0 -->